 Choose the right investments for your goal

-- Is your goal 1 year away or less?
+- If your goal is 2 years away or less

-If you'll need your money within a year, your main priority should be preserving your principal.
+If you'll need your money within 2 years, your main priority may be preserving your principal.
 Consider low-risk investments that are easy to access.

-- Is your goal more than 1 year away?
+- If your goal is more than 2 years away

-If you won't need the money for more than a year, you can consider additional investment options.
+If you won't need the money for more than 2 years, you can consider additional investment options.
 Some types of investments offer greater potential to earn more toward your goal, but they also carry greater risk.